openforcefield/openff-units/README.md

 0.14
 ```

-From here, one can proceed with the rest of the [Pint tutorial](https://pint.readthedocs.io/en/0.16.1/tutorial.html#tutorial), using the `unit` object above as a drop-in replacement for `ureg` in the tutorial.
+One could also do the [Pint tutorial](https://pint.readthedocs.io/en/0.16.1/tutorial.html#tutorial) using the `unit` object above as a drop-in replacement for `ureg` in the tutorial.

 ### Serialization

-Scalar quantities can be serialised to strings unsing the built-in `str()` function and deserialized using the `unit.Quantity` constructor.
+Scalar quantities can be serialized to strings using the built-in `str()` function and deserialized using the `unit.Quantity` constructor.

 ```python3
 >>> k = 10 * unit.kilocalorie / unit.mol / unit.nanometer**2